donbright/go-hello-static-world/README.md

 Static linking is a nice way to simplify the user experience.
 No dynamic libraries to worry about.

+## How do you know if a file is really statically linked?

+ldd and file can help you

+    don@serebryanya[build]$ ldd ./bin/hello
+	not a dynamic executable
+    don@serebryanya[build]$ file bin/hello
+        bin/hello: ELF 64-bit LSB  executable, x86-64, version 1 (SYSV),
+        statically linked, for GNU/Linux 2.6.24,

 Thanks for reading.
 Thanks shadowmint.